The definition in one line

 What the multiplier is not

-The cumulative split multiplier is not a return metric.
+The is not a return metric.
 It tells you nothing about whether the stock went up or down — only how the share-count denominator evolved.
 A stock can have a x100 cumulative multiplier and still be a poor investment if the per-share price collapsed alongside dilution.
 For total-return comparisons, see the best stocks since IPO ranking or the max-return ranking.
 For an explanation of split mechanics themselves, see stock split ratios explained.
+And for the structural signals that tend to precede the next split — pushing the multiplier higher still — see how to tell if a stock will split.

 Browse the leaderboard of largest cumulative multipliers on the cumulative split multiplier ranking or compute a single split outcome with the stock split calculator.